Elvin Bishop: Career

 In 1963, Bishop met harmonica player Paul Butterfield in the neighborhood of Hyde Park, joined Butterfield's blues band, and remained with them for five years.
-Bishop was originally Butterfield's only guitarist, but was later joined by Mike Bloomfield, who largely took over the lead guitar role for the band's classic first two albums.
+Bishop was originally Butterfield's only guitarist, but was later joined by Mike Bloomfield, who largely assumed the lead guitar role for the band's first two albums.
 After Bloomfield departed, the Butterfield Band's third album, The Resurrection of Pigboy Crabshaw, took its name from Bishop's nickname and his renewed role as lead guitarist.
 Bishop recorded a fourth album, In My Own Dream, with Butterfield, his last with the band, in 1968.

 During his time with the Butterfield Blues Band, Bishop met blues guitarist Louis Myers at a show.
 Bishop persuaded Myers to trade his Gibson ES-345 for Bishop's Telecaster.
 Bishop liked the Gibson so much he never gave it back and has used it throughout his career.
 Bishop has nicknamed his Gibson ES-345 "Red Dog," a name he got from a roadie for the Allman Brothers Band.

 In 1968, he went solo and formed the Elvin Bishop Group, also performing with Bloomfield and Al Kooper on their album titled The Live Adventures of Mike Bloomfield and Al Kooper.
 The group signed with Fillmore Records, which was owned by Bill Graham, who also owned the Fillmore music venues.

 Bishop sat in with the Grateful Dead on June 8, 1969, at the Fillmore West in San Francisco.
 He opened the second set with the lengthy blues jam "Turn on Your Lovelight" without Pigpen or Jerry.
 He played two more songs with the Dead, "The Things I Used to Do" and "Who's Lovin' You Tonight."

 In March 1971, The Elvin Bishop Group and The Allman Brothers Band co-billed a series of concerts at the Fillmore East.
 Bishop joined The Allman Brothers Band onstage for a rendition of his own song, "Drunken-Hearted Boy."
 Over the years, Bishop has recorded with many other blues artists, such as John Lee Hooker, and with Zydeco artist Clifton Chenier.
 In late 1975, he played guitar for a couple of tracks on Bo Diddley's The 20th Anniversary of Rock 'n' Roll album and, in 1995, he toured with B.B.
 King.